 Most trips to Galapagos stop at Santa Cruz Island (formerly called Indefatigable).
 Located west of San Cristobal, east of Isabela Island and southeast of Santiago, Isla Santa Cruz has the largest population in the Galapagos Islands.

-During our Galapagos cruise, the M/Y Eric anchored in Academy Bay so we could visit Puerto Ayora (population 25,000).
+During our Galapagos cruise, the M/Y Letty anchored in Academy Bay so we could visit Puerto Ayora (population 25,000).
 Most of the hotels in Santa Cruz are in Puerto Ayora.

 The town also has restaurants, bars, shops, an Internet café and a fish market.
 When the fishermen clean their catch to sell to customers, brown pelicans patiently line up for the scraps.